-In the beginning of the 1990s, a limited area spectral version of ARPEGE (called ALADIN) has been developed, and a first operational use has been done in 1994; this model is developed in collaboration with some other countries, principally some Eastern countries, but some Mediterranean countries (Portugal, Morocco, Tunisia, and more recently Algeria) have joined the list of co-developers.
+In the beginning of the 1990s, a limited area spectral version of ARPEGE (called ALADIN) has been developed, and a first operational use has been done in 1994; this model is developed in collaboration with some other countries, principally some Eastern Europe countries and some Mediterranean countries.
 An important part of the code is common to the ARPEGE/IFS and ALADIN software.
-The current operational versions of ALADIN have a mesh-size around or slightly below 10 km.
+The current operational versions of ALADIN have a mesh-size around 3 to 10 km.